LDU-IIPLab/LDU-IIPLab.github.io/content/authors/张世杰/_index.md

 ---
 # Display name
-title: 张世杰
+title: Shijie Zhang

 # Full Name (for SEO)
-first_name: 世杰
+first_name: Shijie
-last_name: 张
+last_name: Zhang

 # Is this the primary user of the site?
 superuser: false